nmlau/profiles/README.md

 ### Change Log

 * 06/01/16: Removed lib/key-bindings.zsh, moved custom bindkeys in it to zshrc.
 This allows ohmyzsh to update and consolidiates setup
+* 06/21/19: Moving to dropbox for easier syncing